Intellemerc/toggl-buttonVSOExtension/readme.md

 ![TogglButton](images/screen1-small.png)

-1. Paste Toggl API Key in the corresponding field and click in "Refresh" (if you will, you need to do this only once per user/browser);
+1. Paste Toggl API Key in the corresponding field and click in "Save" (if you will, you need to do this only once per user/browser);
 1. Choose a Client/Project and tags for your activity;
 1. Click in "Start" and begin your work;